 - to exploit new technology for record-linking between large datasets and 'natural experiments' to regenerate communities

 - to create an evidence-policy 'laboratory' where ideas for new policies can be tested in simulated communities

-Early themes emerging for the better understanding of the relationship between social, economic, physical and biological factors include:
+Themes which served to better our understanding of the relationship between social, economic, physical and biological factors include: